dieKeuleCT/symfony-webserver/README.md

 The image can be configured to have mail-delivery (postfix/sendmail wrapper) and cron activated as this is used in most of our projects.
 But there is no need to have these services enabled - it can be configured to save some server ressources.

 Features:
-* default configuration for symfony 2/3 projects just ready to use
+* default configuration for symfony 2/3/4 (depending on tags) projects just ready to use
 * PHP Acceleration via __opcache__
 * __composer__ installed in /usr/bin/composer
 * _GIT-Client_ for use with composer